drashland/website-v2/docs/sinco/v3.x/2_tutorials/4_element/3_get_and_set_input_value.md

-# Get and Set Inpiut Value
+# Get and Set Input Value

 ## Table of Contents